gbmhunter/blog/content/electronics/circuit-design/adcs/index.md

 ## Measuring Techniques

 There are many ways to convert a analogue signal into a digital one.
-The two most popular ADC methodologies are _successive approximation register_ (SAR) and _Delta-Sigma_.
-SAR ADCs are usually faster but have a lower resolution (typically 8 to 12-bit) while Delta Sigma's are slower but offer greater accuracy (typically up to 20-bit).
+The two most popular ADC methodologies are _successive approximation register_ (SAR) and _Delta-Sigma_. **SAR ADCs are usually faster but have a lower resolution (typically 8 to 12-bit) while Delta Sigma's are slower but offer greater accuracy (typically up to 20-bit)**.
+SAR ADCs typically have a sampling rate of 100kHz-1MHz while Sigma-Delta ADCs have a sampling rate of 1-20Hz.

 Delta-Sigma ADCs also take longer to switch between input signals (if measuring multiple signals with just one ADC) because they incorporate a filter which needs to be reset and stabilised before the measurements become accurate (essentially the filter's response time).

 ## Medical Uses